Call for Honors

 • General Services

-onferred on a Professional member of the Association in recognition of significant contributions to the field of art therapy, specifically in the area of the Association’s internal development as well as its relationship with other organizations.
+This award is conferred on a Professional member of the Association in recognition of significant contributions to the field of art therapy, specifically in the area of the Association’s internal development and its relationship with other organizations.

-ecial award designated for a non-member of the Association whose contributions have significantly impacted the art therapy profession as a whole.
+This special award is designated for a non-member of the Association whose contributions have significantly impacted the art therapy profession as a whole.